 Items to look for

 Okay, now that the easy part of powering up is done, it’s time for the farmy bit.
-Here, I will be listing all the high-impact items you can pick up, and how to get them (aside from drops).
+Here, I will be listing all the high-impact items you can equip, and how to get them (aside from drops).

 Unity: Straight 50% damage reduction in the cube.
 Too bad you need two of ’em.